DDS Fall (DENF)

 DENF 1543 Clinical Applications I (2.5 Credits)

-The course is designed to be a small group learning opportunity for student to correlate topics presented in the Biomedical Science Core and Oral Biology I course as well as other dental courses, through case-based discussions and projects.
+The course is designed to be a small-group learning opportunity for student to correlate topics presented in the Biomedical Science Core, Oral Biology I, and other dental courses through case-based discussions and projects.
 0-100 (DENT) Begin 2001D

 DENF 1601 Dental Anatomy I (2 Credits)